snowplow/snowplow/4-storage/storage-loader/README.md

 ## Introduction

-SnowPlow::StorageLoader is a Ruby application (built with [Bundler] [bundler]) to load SnowPlow event data into various databases and "big data" storage options.
-Initially StorageLoader supports one
+SnowPlow::StorageLoader is a Ruby application (built with [Bundler] [bundler]) to load SnowPlow event data into various databases and "big data" platforms.
+Initially StorageLoader supports one storage 'target':